 Recommended: How to choose a solar installer

-Feed-in tariffs (FiT) are the other incentive available to Tasmanians.
-This is payment from the power companies, to you, for feeding your excess solar power to the grid.
+Feed-in tariffs (FiT) are the other incentives available to Tasmanians.
+This is payment from the power companies to you for feeding your excess solar power to the grid.

 The value of these tariffs varies from retailer to retailer, though, so make sure you check with your power company.